-Later that day, Riff goes to Tony, who now works at the store owned by kindly old man Doc.
-Despite Tony’s protestations, Riff convinces him to come to the dance that night along with the other Jets.
+Later that day, Riff goes to Tony, who now works at the store owned by Doc, a kindly old man.
+Despite Tony’s reluctance, Riff convinces him to come to the dance that night along with the other Jets.
 With Riff off to take care of business, Tony sings “Something’s Coming,” optimistic that something good is coming around the corner just for him – though what it is, he isn’t sure.

 Elsewhere, in their family bridal shop, Anita and Maria, both Puerto Rican girls, are preparing for the dance that night.
 Maria complains about her conservative dress and about being brought to America by her brother, Bernardo.
-Anita, who is Bernardo’s lover, chastises Maria and reminds her that it’s her destiny to marry Chino, another Shark, and enjoy life in America.
+Anita, Bernardo’s lover, reminds Maria that it’s her destiny to marry Chino, another Shark, and enjoy life on the mainland.
 Bernardo and Chino arrive in preparation for the dance, and Maria urges them to make her first night as a young lady in America special.

 Later, the two gangs arrive at a local gym for the big dance.
 Glad Hand, the uncool “square” hosting the dance, encourages the Jets and the Sharks to mix for a change, and the dance begins.
 The experiment soon fails, however, and devolves into the number “The Dance at the Gym,” a challenge in which the competing gangs try to outdo each other with their best moves.
 During the dance battle, Tony and Maria spot each other and are immediately smitten.
-As they draw together, Bernardo intercedes and rebuffs Tony.
-Despite Tony and Maria’s protests, their respective gangs pull them apart.
+As they draw together, Bernardo intercedes, allowing their respective gangs pull them apart.
 Before they leave, Riff and Bernardo agree to a war council at Doc’s, the neighborhood’s neutral ground.

-Tony, overcome by the beautiful women he has just met, sings the ballad “Maria“ and calls out to her at her home.
-She comes to him on the landing of her apartment fire escape (not unlike the balcony in Shakespeare’s Romeo and Juliet) and Tony climbs up to her.
-The two sing the duet “Tonight,” in which they marvel at how their world changed the instant they found one another.
+Tony, smitten with the beautiful women he has just met, sings the ballad “Maria“ and calls out to her at her home.
+She comes to him on the landing of her apartment fire escape and Tony climbs up to her.
+The two sing the duet “Tonight,“ in which they marvel at how their world changed the instant they found one another.
 Maria urges Tony to leave so as not to be discovered, but asks him to meet her at the bridal shop the following day at sundown.

 “Maria!Tony, singing “Maria”